6 mins read

 “For the eclipse, we will cross the Limay river and drive for two hours to what we think is the best place to see the eclipse; in Piedra del Aguila.”

 The camp, located in the Collon Cura Valley, is an area dense with poplarwillow, and fruit treesmany of which are over 100 years old.
 It is from here that you can survey the snow-capped 12,000ft peak of stately Lanin Volcano, go fishing in local rivers, and traverse these indescribably beautiful landscapes by horse.
-A traditional Argentinian barbeque by night closes this first day, hosted at your cosy lodgings; a sustainable camp that builds on the expertise of our award-winning Blink service.
+A traditional Argentinian barbeque by night closes this first day, hosted at your cozy lodgings; a sustainable camp that builds on the expertise of our award-winning Blink service.
 Bell tents with plush beds.
 A dedicated chef.
 Spa facilities.
 And enough food, wine and supplies to last for the day night.
 Lucas — a local and an expert on the Patagonian wilderness — will orchestrate the entire experience.
 Crackling fires, traditional food, soft blankets, uncorked wine – and the countdown to the eclipse itself; unfettered by light pollution, un-obscured; and seen in its most dramatic maximum.

 On the day of the eclipse itself, travellers will set off across the Patagonian steppe to the confluence of the Chimehuin and Alumine rivers – two ancient tributaries that you will ford by drift boat, before continuing your journey to the epicenter of the eclipse: Piedra del Aguila, or the “Stone of the Eagle.”